 My deodorant falls under the bed…

-I reach down to get it, and as quickly as I could blink a 2-inch piece of glass from a wine glass I had broken the previous week slides effortlessly into the palm of my hand.
+I reach down to get it, and as quickly as I can blink a 2-inch piece of glass from a wine glass I had broken the previous week slides effortlessly into the palm of my hand.

 Blood starts spewing.